att/music/recipes/mdbc/README.md

 * MDBC is limited to only data types that can be easily translated to a Cassandra equivalent;
 e.g. BIGINT, BOOLEAN, BLOB, DOUBLE, INT, TIMESTAMP, VARCHAR

+* To find the data types that your database is currently using run the following command:
+SELECT DISTINCT DATA_TYPE FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_SCHEMA='<your db name here>';